otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/README.md

 ### Plagiarism

 Plagiarism is submitting someone else's work as your own.
-Plagiarism offences are taken seriously and an assessment that has been plagiarised may be awarded a zero mark.
+Plagiarism offences are taken seriously, and an assessment that has been plagiarised may be awarded a zero mark.
 A definition of plagiarism is in the Student Handbook, available online or at the school office.

 ### Submission Requirements